-Content is delivered in a face-to-face classroom environment through Legal Studies/Certificate IV Crime and Justice classes or via course content provided by the trainer and assessor.
-This can be in the format of online reading and activities, whole day workshops, 3 x compulsory after school workshops with industry professionals.
+Content is delivered in a classroom environment through Legal Studies/Certificate IV in Justice Studies classes or via an online plus face-to face/Zoom meetings.
+Course content is provided by the trainer and assessor.
+This can be in the format of online reading and activities, video/face-to-face workshops.